 How to Write the UChicago Application Essays 2016-2017

-Ranked #4 by U.S. News & World Report, as well as a reputation for academic rigor and excellence, it is no surprise that many students each year compete for the opportunity to call UChicago home.
-With an acceptance rate of 7.9% for the class of 2020, however, being admitted to UChicago is no easy feat.
-This is made no simpler by UChicago’s supplement, which is notorious for asking out-of-the-box, free-form questions that can leave many applicants puzzled.
+Ranked #4 by U.S. News & World Report, as well as sporting a reputation for academic rigor and excellence, it is no surprise that many students each year compete for the opportunity to call UChicago home.
+With an acceptance rate of 7.9% for the class of 2020, however, being admitted to the university is no easy feat.
+This is made no simpler by its supplement, which is notorious for asking out-of-the-box, free-form questions that can leave many applicants puzzled.

 University of Chicago Application Essay Prompts

 Question 1 (Required): How does the University of Chicago, as you know it now, satisfy your desire for a particular kind of learning, community, and future?
 Please address with some specificity your own wishes and how they relate to UChicago.

 This is a standard prompt asking the applicant to answer, “Why do you want to attend this school?”
 This prompt archetype is what we like to call a “check the box” essay, because it generally will not get you into a school unless your essay is extremely out-of-the-box and incredibly high quality (less than 0.5% of U of C applicants can even try to meet this standard, let alone match it).

 However, a poorly written or mediocre “Why UChicago?” essay may disqualify you even if you would have otherwise been accepted.
 The key to avoiding this fate is to leave generic statements such as “the campus is beautiful,” or the “students have a tight knit community,” that apply to literally hundreds of schools around the country, out of your essay.
 The university wants to see that you want to attend UChicago specifically, not just any top university in the country.